AherRahul/portfolio-v1/content/articles/08-low-level-design/proxy.md

 ---
-title: "Proxy Design Pattern"
+title: Proxy Design Pattern
-description: "Learn how the Proxy Design Pattern optimizes resource use and access control by acting as a placeholder for resource-heavy objects, improving performance and security."
+description: Learn how the Proxy Design Pattern optimizes resource use and access control by acting as a placeholder for resource-heavy objects, improving performance and security.
-datePublished: 2026-02-02
+datePublished: 2026-02-27
-dateModified: 2026-02-02
+dateModified: 2026-02-27
 topics:
   - lld
 courseName: 08-low-level-design
 showOnArticles: false
+published: true
 ---

 ## Understanding the Proxy Design Pattern: A Complete Guide